University Carlos III de Madrid

 Thanks to the advent of eHealth and mHealth technologies, abundant environmental information can be collected from patients in a non-invasive and passive manner.
 Using healthcare observations from electronic medical records and the digital footprint of the patients machine learning methods can be developed and applied to health data for the conscious assessment of the disease evolution.
 Data access to patients’ information will be done under all legal guarantees and respecting the privacy policies for health care data protection.

-Depression is a mood disorder with severe symptoms affecting the everyday activities of individuals.
+Mood related disorders, such as mood disorder, depression and elation, severely affect the everyday activities of individuals.
 Common symptoms are decreased energy, loss of interest or pleasure in hobbies and activities, moving or talking more slowly, difficulty sleeping, early-morning awakening or oversleeping.
 These symptoms vary over time as a function of the stage of the disease and the individual.
-This project aims to develop both supervised and unsupervised machine learning models to understand depression evolution based on behavioural data, collected through the a mobile app running in the background of the patients phone, and clinician assessments at the time of the follow-up visits of the patient, which provide ground truths.
+This project aims to develop both supervised and unsupervised machine learning models to understand mental disease evolution based on behavioural data, collected through the a mobile app running in the background of the patients phone, and clinician assessments at the time of the follow-up visits of the patient, which provide ground truths.
 The methods to be developed have to cope with irregularly sampled, high dimensional and heterogeneous time series data.

 - Developing network models of health trajectories